lingualdev/lingualdev.github.io/content/blog/validating-react-intl-applications/index.md

 ## Automate the checks

-Automate the checks by running them on the CI.
+We can automate the checks by running them on the CI.
 This is an example of how a Github workflow can be defined:

 ```yml
 name: i18n-check